 Expand your horizons.
 New Berlin West is hosting the ASVAB, Armed Services Vocational Aptitude Battery, Career Exploration Program (CEP) on March 24, 2017.

-The ASVAB CEP is a mandatory test for anyone interested in pursuing a career in military but is offered to any students in grades 9-12.
+The ASVAB CEP is a mandatory test for anyone interested in pursuing a career in the military, but is offered to any student in grades 9-12.
 Students participate in a Multiple-Aptitude Test, Interest Inventory, and Career Exploration Tool to better understand their skills, abilities, and interests.
 Anyone can benefit from the ASVAB CEP regardless of their plans after high school.

 Sign up in Student Services today to take advantage of this free opportunity!

 UW-Madison College of Engineering (Posted 3/14/17)